realpython/python-guide/docs/writing/style.rst

 A powerful tool for hackers, Python comes with a very rich set of hooks and tools allowing to do almost any kind of tricky tricks.
-For instance, it is possible to change how objects are created and instanciated, it is possible to change how the Python interpreter imports modules, it is even possible (and recommended if needed) to embed C routines in Python.
+For instance, it is possible to change how objects are created and instantiated, it is possible to change how the Python interpreter imports modules, it is even possible (and recommended if needed) to embed C routines in Python.